NateEag/useful-programs/readme.md

 If I want a SQL-accessible database, for local-app/prototyping purposes, I'll tend to grab SQLite.
-For systems that need a Real Database, I favor PostGreSQL for being open-source, robust, powerful, and for being zealous in its default protection of my data integrity.
+For systems that need a Real Database, I favor PostGreSQL for being open-source, robust, powerful, and for being zealous for my data's integrity by default.

 [Sass's SCSS syntax](http://sass-lang.com/) makes writing CSS less painful, by